Improvements to our website

 We've created a leaflet to illustrate all the main improvements.

 These improvements have been made following research into the way you’ve been using our website* and from your direct feedback.

 Quick links to the three most popular webpages; Pay your rent, Report a repair & Get support (contact us)

-A clearer link to MyHome Online where you can register to view; your statement, service charge details and amend your contact details to name but a few.
+A clearer link to MyHome (located top right on every page) where you can register to view; your statement, service charge details and amend your contact details to name but a few.